The Best Islands to Visit in Tonga(c) tongapocketguide.com

 What are the Best Islands in Tonga?

 A trip to Tonga isn’t about just “going to Tonga”.
 Tonga is made up of 170 islands spread across five different regions/island groups.
 With most travellers having limited time and budget to explore the islands of Tonga, we share with you what many consider to be the best islands in Tonga for travellers to visit.
-Although the four main island groups offer all of the activities that most travellers come to Tonga to do, each have very different vibes and landscapes.
+Although the four main island groups offer all of the activities that most travellers come to Tonga to do, each has very different vibes and landscapes.
 See which island group is right for you in the guide below.

 The Best Islands in Tonga for…